 College of Law > Academics > MJ Program > Criminal Law offered onsite at the Chicago Police Academy

-Conveniently taught at the Chicago Police Academy, DePaul University College of Law’s Master of Jurisprudence (MJ) in Criminal Law offers police officers, lieutenants and captains a challenging two-year curriculum.
-This advanced degree program was designed with extensive input from police officers and Police Academy teaching faculty.
-It is ideal for police professionals who are not seeking to practice law, but who regularly encounter legal issues in their work or would benefit from a sophisticated understanding of legal knowledge and problem-solving skills.
+Conveniently taught at the Chicago Police Academy, DePaul College of Law’s Master of Jurisprudence (MJ) in Criminal Law offers police officers, lieutenants and captains a challenging two-year curriculum.
+This master's degree program is especially designed for law enforcement professionals.
+It is ideal for those who are not seeking to practice law but who regularly encounter legal issues in their work.
+MJ students develop a more sophisticated understanding of the law and develop problem-solving skills that can help them in their current and future positions.

-By joining the MJ program, you are eligible for your tuition reimbursement program through the City of Chicago.
-You are responsible for applying for tuition reimbursement each quarter in accordance with the City of Chicago’s tuition reimbursement plan.
+Members of the Chicago Police Department are eligible for the tuition reimbursement program offered through the Fraternal Order of Police (FOP) and City of Chicago.
+Students are responsible for applying for tuition reimbursement each semester in accordance with the tuition reimbursement plan.

-DePaul will provide a 25% tuition discount for onsite degree programs at the Police Academy.
-As a result, FOP members utilizing tuition reimbursement, who earn an “A” could have their tuition fully covered -- with the 75% tuition reimbursement from the City of Chicago and the 25% tuition discount from DePaul University.
+As a result, FOP members who earn an “A” could have their tuition fully covered— with 75% tuition reimbursement from the City of Chicago and a 25% tuition discount from DePaul University.
 This discount cannot be used in combination with other university aid.

 This 30-credit hour degree program can be completed at the Police Academy in two years of part-time study.
 All applicants with at least one year of on-the-job experience as a police officer will qualify for a waiver of up to six credit hours, for a total degree requirement of 24 credit hours.